awsdocs/amazon-ec2-user-guide/doc_source/ComponentsAMIs.md

 To create Linux AMIs backed by instance store, you must create an AMI from your instance on the instance itself using the Amazon EC2 AMI tools\.

 AMI creation is much easier for AMIs backed by Amazon EBS\.
 The `CreateImage` API action creates your Amazon EBS\-backed AMI and registers it\.
 There's also a button in the AWS Management Console that lets you create an AMI from a running instance\.
-For more information, see [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
+For more information, see [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.

 ### How you're charged<a name="ec2-bootfromebs-how-you-are-charged"></a>